Senedd election 2026

 The ballot paper will show the full list of candidates in your constituency, so you can still see who you're voting for.

 If a party or independent candidate wins enough votes in your area, they will win one or more seats in the Senedd.
-Seats will be allocated based on the percentage of votes each party or independent candidate receives, using a method called the D’Hondt formula.
+Seats are allocated based on the percentage of votes each party or independent candidate receives, using a method called the D’Hondt formula.

 Members of the Senedd